stakahama/SellmeierEqn.jl/README.md

 ```

 Therefore, users can provide their own parameters in the form of
 `MATERIAL[:ZnSe]`.
-Additionally, a struct of type `SmFn` with a function
+Additionally, a struct of type `Equation` with a
-and wavelength bounds can be provided if the equation does not conform
+function and wavelength bounds can be provided if the equation does not
-to the conventional form (example further below).
+conform to the conventional form (example further below).

 When there are ordinary / extraordinary rays or optic axes defined for
 the material, the function will return a tuple of vectors.